kids-code-games/variables-war/CardsDescription.md

 ## Continuous deployment

-Play twice when the selected var is a multiple of 7.
+Play twice each time the selected var is a multiple of 7.
+Put this card on one of you variable, and keep it forever (unless removed by opponent's attack).

 ## Feature Flipping